Addiction Rehab for Seniors

 - Level 4- Intensive Inpatient Services.

-Within those levels of care, there are varying degrees of services available to meet each person’s needs.8 However, the first step in any treatment program will be for an individual to detox from the substance they are misusing.
+Within these levels of care, there are varying degrees of services available to meet each person’s needs.8 However, the first step in any treatment program will be for an individual to detox from the substance they are misusing.
 It is especially important that older adults are under medical supervision during the detoxification process.
-Medically assisted detox provides around-the-clock care to help monitor vitals and manage severe symptoms of withdrawal.9 Alcohol, which is one of the most commonly abused substances by older adults, can cause dangerous withdrawal symptoms ranging from anxiety and agitation to life-threatening hallucinations, seizures, and delirium tremens (DTs).9
+Medically assisted detox provides around-the-clock care to help monitor vitals and manage severe symptoms of withdrawal.9 Alcohol, which is one of the most commonly abused substances by older adults, can cause dangerous withdrawal symptoms ranging from anxiety and agitation to life-threatening hallucinations, seizures, and delirium tremens (DTs).9 Learn more about alcohol withdrawal symptoms and treatment.

-Older adults who may be experiencing social isolation, depression, or anxiety can address those issues in treatment at senior rehab facilities.
-Senior rehabs may utilize non-confrontational approaches to help build self-esteem and develop social networks as well as skills to cope with loss and physical health issues.5
+Older adults who may be experiencing social isolation, depression, or anxiety can address these issues in treatment at senior rehab facilities.
+Senior rehabs may utilize non-confrontational approaches to help build self-esteem and develop social networks, as well as skills to cope with loss and physical health issues.5

 Since addiction treatment is designed to fit the individual needs of each person, the duration of treatment can vary widely between individuals.
 Remaining in treatment for the appropriate length of time is crucial to a person’s success at long-term recovery.10

-Ideal models of treatment for aging adults include the management of other chronic health conditions and co-occurring mental health disorders such as depression and anxiety.3 Behavioral therapies and medications have also been proven effective in addiction treatment for older adults.3
+Ideal models of treatment for aging adults include the management of other chronic health conditions and co-occurring or dual diagnosis mental health disorders such as depression and anxiety.3 Behavioral therapies and medications have also been proven to be effective in addiction treatment for older adults.3

-Cognitive-behavioral therapy (CBT) helps people identify negative thought patterns and subsequent behaviors and emphasizes developing and implementing healthy coping strategies to deal with stress and other various triggers that may arise.12 Family counseling and peer support groups are also beneficial.10
+Cognitive behavioral therapy (CBT) helps people identify negative thought patterns and subsequent behaviors.
+It emphasizes developing and implementing healthy coping strategies to deal with stress and other various triggers that may arise.12 Family counseling and peer support groups are also beneficial.10

 The terms dual diagnosis and co-occurring disorder are sometimes used interchangeably.13 Dual diagnosis refers to a person who has a mental health disorder and a substance use disorder.
 For instance, if someone has depression and they are addicted to alcohol, those are co-occurring disorders.13

-There is evidence of a high correlation between alcohol use and depression among older adult populations and the co-occurrence of both depression and alcohol use disorder can complicate diagnosis and treatment.1 Older adults may also take more prescription drugs and are therefore more at risk of misuse and abuse of prescription medications.1
+There is evidence of a high correlation between alcohol use and depression among older adult populations.
+The co-occurrence of both depression and alcohol use disorder can complicate diagnosis and treatment.1 Older adults may also take more prescription drugs and are therefore more at risk of misuse and abuse of prescription medications.1

 Aftercare Programs for Seniors

 Recovery from addiction is possible at any age.
-There is no one-size-fits-all approach to treatment and recovery, but rehab can help facilitate long-term change by providing behavioral therapy and medication-assisted treatment.3 Rehab also helps re-build social support networks, a vital component to sustained recovery.3 To check the coverage offered by your specific health insurance provider verify your insurance now.
-To find the right treatment option, review our directory of rehab centers or call
+There is no one-size-fits-all approach to treatment and recovery, but rehab can help facilitate long-term change by providing behavioral therapy and medication-assisted treatment.3 Rehab also helps re-build social support networks, a vital component to sustained recovery.3 To check the coverage offered by your specific health insurance provider, verify your insurance now.
+To find the right treatment option, review our directory of rehab centers, call for free at .